tovanhieu/tovanhieu1/README.md

 Hi 👋 My name is Hieu, you can call me Toni
 ============================

-I am a blog writer and IT lecturer
+I am a blog writer and IT lecturer 👨‍💻
 ----------------------------------

 My major is Information and Communication Engineering, I have more than seven years experience in IT fields.
 I am passionate about cutting-edge technologies such as: Artificial Intelligence (AI) and Machine Learning (ML), 6G Technology, Blockchain, Cloud Computing... \
 <br/>
-My hobbies are exercising, traveling, and learning languages.
+My hobbies are exercising 🏃‍♂️, traveling ✈️, and learning languages 📖.

 * 🌍 Currently I'm living in Ha Long city, Viet Nam
 * ✉️ You can contact me at [tovanhieu1996.hl@gmail.com](mailto:tovanhieu1996.hl@gmail.com)

 ### Skills